If you’re buying a home with someone else – or already have – you may be wondering how to handle your taxes.

 Tenancy by the Entirety

 Tenancy by the entirety is a special form of ownership that is available only to married couples or, in some states, domestic partners.
-Like joint tenancy, there are survivorship rights, meaning if one spouse dies, the surviving spouse becomes the sole owner of the property.
+Like joint tenancy, there are survivorship rights, meaning if one spouse or partner dies, the surviving party becomes the sole owner of the property.

-For tax purposes, if the spouses file jointly, they can deduct the total amount of mortgage interest and property taxes paid.
+For federal tax purposes, if the spouses file jointly, they can deduct the total amount of mortgage interest and property taxes paid.
 If they file separately, the deductions are typically divided based on each spouse's ownership interest.
+(Domestic partners cannot file federal taxes jointly.)

-You can combine your income and deductions by filing jointly, usually allowing for maximized mortgage interest and property tax deductions.
+Most spouses find that filing federal taxes jointly simplifies the process and often leads to greater tax benefits.
+They can combine their income and deductions by filing jointly, usually allowing for maximized mortgage interest and property tax deductions.

-Similarly, if one owner has significant debts or unpaid child support, filing separately could protect the other owner's share of any tax refund.
+Similarly, if one spouse has significant debt or unpaid child support, filing separately could protect the other spouse's share of any tax refund.

 3. Deduct Mortgage Interest